apache/datafusion-python/docs/source/user-guide/common-operations/expressions.rst

     Indexing an element of an array via ``[]`` starts at index 0 whereas :py:func:`~datafusion.functions.array_element` starts at index 1.

-To check if an array is empty, you can use the function :py:func:`datafusion.functions.array_empty`.
+To check if an array is empty, you can use the function :py:func:`datafusion.functions.array_empty` or `datafusion.functions.empty`.
 This function returns a boolean indicating whether the array is empty.

 .. ipython:: python